curtgrim2/On-Repeat-Tournament/README.md

 - Edit total amount of songs within the draft page (slide 3)
 - Allow quotations to be in notes (I think this can be done by using [] around {variable} when putting this into the database)
 - Quick access to names and their sections (do the same for results page)
-- Change the amount of songs per user on slide 3
+- Change the amount of songs per user on slide 3 (remove/add songs)